 Where are the trial areas located?

-The areas will be established in collaboration between local operation managers, gardeners, researchers and students.
-They will be run by AU’s Parks and Gardens Section.
+A number of new trial areas will be established in collaboration between the local operations managers, gardeners, researchers and students.

 If you have any questions or input for AU’s biodiversity work, feel free to contact Eva Flensborg